SummaryRead the full fact sheet

 Stiff neck and shoulders

-If you spend your time hunched over a computer screen, this can lead to pain and stiffness in your neck and shoulders.
+If you spend your time hunched over a computer keyboard, this can lead to pain and stiffness in your neck and shoulders.

 How sedentary are we?

-Physical inactivity contributes to over three million preventable deaths worldwide each year (that’s 6 per cent of all deaths).
+Physical inactivity contributes to over three million preventable deaths worldwide each year (that’s six per cent of all deaths).
 It is the fourth leading cause of death due to non-communicable diseases.

-- Only one third of Australian children, and one in 10 young people (aged 5–17), do the recommended 60 minutes of physical activity every day.
+- Less than one in ten Australian children aged 15-17, do the recommended 60 minutes of physical activity every day.

 - Fewer than one in three children and young people have no more than two hours of screen time each day.